tdlong/Peromyscus_power_bleed/README.md

 ## Kinship matrix
 *generate_Mjj.sh* generates a kinship matrix.
+1. save_data folder path
+2. software folder path
+3. path to list of gzipped vcf filepaths
+4. path to subset list of individuals
+5. path to full list of individuals
+6. path to output file of relatedness values

 ## Simulating phenotypes
 *generate_Y.sh* generates simulated phenotypes for 3 different genetic models at a causative locus.
+1. save_data folder path
+2. software folder path
+3. path to list of gzipped vcf filepaths
+4. path to gzipped vcf file of the chromosome for which we want our causative SNP from
+5. position of causative snp
+6. path to subset list of individuals
+7. path to full list of individuals

 ## Scans
 *scan.sh* performs both a marker- and haplotype-based scan of a chromosome given a phenotype.
+1. save_data folder path
+2. software folder path
+3. path to gzipped vcf file of the chromosome that scans are performed on
+4. path to subset list of individuals
+5. path to full list of individuals
+6. path to phenotype file
+7. name of column for the phenotype in the phenotype file
+8. path to kinship matrix data
+9. results folder path
+10. path to file where the filepath of a scan is printed to when the scan is completed
+11. genetic model (either "single", "multiple", or "rare")

 ## Bleeding time data (and normalization)
 ```R